pjn51/brainweb-2/Topics/forest ecology.md

 - Why don't we find L. oregana in young forests?
 	- Some think that there's more light available in mature forests, or that mature forests have a better microclimate, or lichen gets overtopped by a growing forest canopy before it can grow that much.
 - After 100 yrs, L organica becomes a huge player in N fixation.
 Very few forests in the US reach 100 years old. - Most timberlands are cut from 40 - 75 rotation age.
 - This age really changes the N fixation sources.
-Red alder is the main source from symbiosis.
+Red alder is the main source from [[symbiosis]].
 However, red alder is suppressed on commercial timber land.
 These forests squeak by on the leftover N in the soil and through rotting wood bacteria.
 - Managing red alder is hard.
 It can't economically grow everywhere.
 ## Results of young forest practices
 - Managers have turned to N fertilization.
 Only sites with poor soils or poor productivity are fertilized.